The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Discussion: Decentralisation Paradox in Digital Identity (RQ3)

 \subsection{A Single Authority that Anchors Trust}

-In effect, in national implementations, governmental entities and institutions remain the ultimate trust anchors.
-The state authorities (or their appointed providers) issue credentials that all other parties need to recognise.
-Moreover, user-centric approaches introduce further centralised dependencies; even though identity data exist on the users' devices, their security often depends on specific components such as Trusted Execution Environments (TEEs) or Secure Enclaves (SEs) \cite{Yildiz-2023} \cite{Soltani-2021} \cite{Ansaroudi-2025}.
-This reinforces the decentralisation paradox: even when the wallet empowers users at the edge, it meanwhile restricts them to a centralised trust mechanism and an oligopoly of actors for specific functionalities \cite{Ghaffari-2022} \cite{Lepore-2024}.
+In effect, in national and international implementations, governmental entities and institutions remain the ultimate trust anchors.
+The state authorities (and their designated entities) issue credentials that all other parties need to recognise.
+Moreover, user-centric approaches introduce further centralised dependencies; even though identity data exist on the users' devices, their security often depends on specific technical components such as Trusted Execution Environments (TEEs) or Secure Enclaves (SEs) \citep{Yildiz-2023, Soltani-2021, Ansaroudi-2025}.
+This again reinforces the decentralisation paradox: even when digital wallets empower users at the edge, they restrict them to centralised trust mechanisms and an oligopoly of actors for specific functionalities \citep{Ghaffari-2022, Lepore-2024}.

-Overall, the legal and ethical implications of such an arrangement would be significant.
+Overall, the legal, social and ethical implications of such arrangements are significant.
 When trust is anchored in government-backed infrastructures, authorities retain the power to withdraw, revoke or invalidate credentials.
 If a malicious actor decides to unilaterally invalidate a user’s credentials, it could disrupt that user’s access to multiple services and effectively cut them off from society.
 This illustrates how user-centric architectures could still reproduce structural power asymmetries; it also raises serious concerns about accountability, due process and democratic safeguards.